frankiesanjana/all-about-penguins/README.md

 - The third page combines the trivia information with a contact form.
 This is because users who are looking for more information in the trivia section but do not find what they are looking for are likely to want to fill out the contact form.
 - The fourth page provides a message for users who have submitted the contact form, and redirects them back to the site's main page.

 The website is multi-page to enable easier navigation.
-Navigation could be difficult if the whole website was placed on a single page.
+Navigation could be difficult if the whole website was placed on a single page since the amount of content on one page would become unwieldy.

 ### Plane 4: Skeleton